tangcb26/tangcb26.github.io/index.md

 # Chongbo Tang
 <img src="https://github.com/tangcb26/cse100LabOne/blob/main/myphoto/myphoto.jpg" width="285" height="343"> \
 **Hi, this is Chongbo Tang.
-I'm a third year computer sicence student at UCSD.**
+I'm a third year computer sicence student at UCSD.**\

-You can use the [editor on GitHub](https://github.com/tangcb26/tangcb26.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+My favorite movie is [Interstellar.](https://www.imdb.com/title/tt0816692/)/ One line from this movie that I love the most is
+> We used to look up at the sky and wonder at our place in the stars, now we just look down and worry about our place in the dirt.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.